yourselfhosted/slash/docs/getting-started/shortcuts.md

-# Slash Shortcuts
+# Monotreme Shortcuts

-**Slash Shortcuts** is a handy tool designed to make handling and sharing links in your digital workspace a breeze.
+**Monotreme Shortcuts** is a handy tool designed to make handling and sharing links in your digital workspace a breeze.

 ## What is a Shortcut?